 The Check Engine Light has come on and you find yourself in a dilemma.
 With your OBD-II scanner, you can figure out what’s going on.
 So, what should you do when you see the P0172 code?

-In this guide, we break down the meaning of the P0172 DTC.
-We also look at the causes, symptoms and possible fixes, so you can get back to enjoying the road.
+In this guide, I break down the meaning of the P0172 DTC.
+I also look at the causes, symptoms and possible fixes, so you can get back to enjoying the road.

 Code P0172 Definition